magpiemodel/magpiemodel.github.io/_tutorials/t10_pr.md

 After recieving your PR request, both MAgPIE maintainers will independently review your changes and request clarifications or changes as appropriate.
 After this interaction has been completed, they will accept the PR and it will be automatically merged into the `magpiemodel:develop` branch.

----

-# Requirements for code in order to be accepted in the main repository

-The ability to feed code back to the main repository unfortunately does not come for free.
-In order to keep the model in a usable form for everybody there are some quality criteria model updates must fulfill in order to be accepted.
-What this criteria are and why they are so important will be explained in the following:

-* **handling of regional data**:
-* **performance**:
-* **coding etiquette**: